 Now, we have to configure the Target Connection.
 So, let us configure the target connection by clicking on the DuplicateCust present in the Targets folder.

-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step i.e., $Target
+Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created earlier, i.e., $Target

-We are changing the Target Load Type to Normal.
+We are changing the Move Data from SQL Server to another in Informatica Target Load Type to Normal.

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
 Now, Let me start the Workflow.
-To do so, navigate to Workflows menu, and select the Start Workflow option.
+To do so, navigate to the Workflows menu and select the Start Workflow option.